munimdev/hypersku/README.md

 ## Seeding Databse

--- Visit /api/seed to migrate all the categories and associated products
+-- Visit /api/seed parent path for migrations
+-- First visit /api/seed/category for Category Migrations -- Second visit /api/seed/product for Product Migrations -- In case of any data reset, use `npx prisma migrate reset` to reset the data